-Massive Event Budgets & Sponsorship Contributions
+Massive Event Budgets and Sponsorship Contributions

-Event organizers also had high spending on marketing and promotion where 10-15 crore was spent exclusively on marketing, staff and promotional activities.The idea behind these marketing investments was to ensure the most amount of visibility, promote the sale of tickets, and develop premium branded experiences of Messi carrying out performances in cities such as Kolkata, Hyderabad, Mumbai, and Delhi.
+Event organizers also spent heavily on marketing and promotion, with Rs 10-15 crore reportedly dedicated to marketing, staff and promotional activities.
+The idea behind these marketing investments was to ensure maximum visibility, promote ticket sales, and develop premium branded experiences around Messi's appearances in cities such as Kolkata, Hyderabad, Mumbai, and Delhi.

-Appearance Fees & Economic Impact
+Appearance Fees and Economic Impact

-Brand Endorsement & Messi’s Broader Earnings
+Brand Endorsement and Messi's Broader Earnings

-While these figures are global, they reflect why Indian brands are willing to invest large sums to align with Messi’s image.
+While these figures are global, they help explain why Indian brands are willing to invest large sums to align with Messi's image.
 Sponsorship deals tied to prominent athletes and events are an increasingly strategic part of marketing spends in India, especially as companies look to expand global visibility and consumer engagement in new demographics.

 What This Means for Indian Brands